rgwood/ScriptCompiler/README.md

 ScriptCompiler_Watch_Directory="/foo/bar/scripts"
 ```

+## Known Limitations

+Compiling fails if you run this as a Systemd service (as root or as a specific user).
+This is a pain because it'd be nice to have the watcher running all the time.

+IDE features (IntelliSense, etc.) don't light up automatically in script files.
+This is an artifact of the MSBuild hackery I'm doing, there might be a way to fix this.

 ## To-do

+- [ ] Get this working as a Systemd service
 - [x] Embed Scripts.csproj.
 Write it to scripts directory as needed
 - [x] read .env file
 - [x] read scripts directory from env var
 - [x] decide on a default script folder to use
 - [x] Use ~/scripts folder
+- [ ] add screenshots/examples to readme
 - [ ] Easy systemd integration a la https://gist.github.com/rgwood/ede13b8324e4c63855f9b016d8104634
 - [ ] same but for a Windows Service?